Modern Style the Old-Fashioned Way

 Speaking of faucets, industrial to me means showing how things work.
 You don’t go into a factory and see fancy cabinetry covering the machinery.
 You can see all the gears, springs and pieces it takes to make a machine work.
 I think it is the same with the plumbing for the sink, shower or tub.
 I read a description of industrial bathroom design as “embracing unfinished elegance”.
 Can we tweak that to “embracing the mechanics”?

 I have always loved the looks of an exposed shower.
 I might need to keep doors on my vanity, but if not, supplies and traps look great in matte black.
 And who says toilet supplies & levers can’t be cool?
-California Faucets has all of the decorative plumbing needed, with a choice of over 30 finishes.
+California Faucets has all the decorative plumbing needed, with a choice of over 30 finishes.
 Even brass.
 In fact, they have 5 shades of brass.
 Their Steampunk Bay single hole sink faucet is pictured above in burnished brass.
 It is mechanical in design and finish.
 See all of California Faucets selections.

 3) Clean, Uncluttered

 This is why I need to keep doors on my vanity.
 I am not one to have matching bottles of bathroom products, nor do I put them away neatly.
 But I can still minimize the bathroom with storage opportunities like baskets or boxes that close and a vanity with doors.
 But this topic isn’t only about storage, it is also about the room design.
-Industrial style calls for a more open concept.
-Less walls.
+Industrial style calls for a more open concept, fewer walls.
 Removing the wall between my tub and shower area and replacing it with a glass panel would accomplish this.
 Also getting away from my old shower doors with the thick chrome trim and replacing it with a frameless door would also open the room.
 Tubs with large tile decks also close in the space.
 I know mine has got to go!

 More and more companies are producing a solid surface bath.
 This makes the soft velvety feel of a matte tub easier to find.
 And fits in with the matte finish for texture idea discussed earlier.
 If you prefer an acrylic bath Hydro Systems offers their tubs with a matte finish option.
 If you want to break away from a white tub, you will find lots of options; matte black, grey and terra-cotta, to name a few.